nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 The NEMS matches the patients home postcode, from their PDS record, to a specific CCG based the areas of responsible for the different CCGs.
 The NEMS then looks for generic subscription rules which contain a CCG Code that matches the CCG responsible for the area in which the patients postcode resides.
 A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.

-### Patients Registered GPs Postcode within area of CCGs area of responsibility
+### Patients Registered GPs is a child of the CCG

-The NEMS matches the postcode of the registered GP for the patient, within their PDS record, to a specific CCG based the areas of responsible for the different CCGs.
-The NEMS then looks for generic subscription rules which contain a CCG Code that matches the CCG responsible for the area in which the patients registered GPs postcode resides.
-A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.
+The NEMS looks up the patients registered GP within their PDS record, then finds the parent CCG for that GP practice.
+The NEMS checks the generic subscriptions for any rules which contain a CCG Code that matches the parent CCG of the patients GP, A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.

 ### Patients Registered GP Code matches GP Code